operator-framework/rukpak/internal/provisioner/README.md

 ### Pivoting between bundle versions

-The `BundleInstance` API is meant to indicate the version of the bundle that should be active within the cluster.
+The `BundleDeployment` API is meant to indicate the version of the bundle that should be active within the cluster.

-Given an existing BundleInstance resource in the cluster, which contains an embedded Bundle template for the `my-bundle-v0.0.1` bundle, you can modify the desired specification and a provisioner will automatically generate a new `my-bundle-v0.0.2` Bundle matching that template.
+Given an existing BundleDeployment resource in the cluster, which contains an embedded Bundle template for the `my-bundle-v0.0.1` bundle, you can modify the desired specification and a provisioner will automatically generate a new `my-bundle-v0.0.2` Bundle matching that template.